MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/install-mim-sync.md

         ![MIM Sync installation status image](media/MIM-Install6.png)

-    3. A notice on creating a backup for the encryption key will be shown – click **OK**, then select a folder to store the encryption key backup.
+    3. A notice on creating a backup for the encryption key appears – click **OK**, then select a folder to store the encryption key backup.

         ![MIM Sync backup encryption key notice image](media/MIM-Install7.png)